HMT Aragon: Building

 Owen Philipps became chairman of RMSP in 1903 and quickly addressed the company's need for larger ships on its South America route.
-RMSP ordered Aragon from Harland and Wolff, who built her on slip number 7 of its South Yard in Belfast.
+RMSP ordered Aragon from Harland & Wolff, who built her on slip number 7 of its South Yard in Belfast.
 The Countess Fitzwilliam launched her on 23 February 1905.
 Harland and Wolff completed the ship on 22 June.

 Philipps had discussed with Charles Parsons the possibility of steam turbine propulsion, which had been demonstrated by the steam launch Turbinia in 1894.
 The first turbine-powered passenger ship, TS King Edward, had entered service on the Firth of Clyde in 1901 but Philipps decided that another year of evaluation was needed to establish if and how to apply the new form of steam power to commercial ships.

 Accordingly, Aragon was built with a pair of conventional quadruple-expansion steam engines.
 Their combined power is variously quoted as 762, 827 or 875 NHP.
 They drove twin screws that gave her a speed of 15 kn.

 Aragon had a single large funnel amidships.
 She had 12 lifeboats on her boat deck plus a dinghy and a gig aft.
 Her first class dining saloon had a panelled ceiling inlaid with paintings of Christopher Columbus discovering the Americas.

 Aragon had five cargo holds, some of which were refrigerated to carry meat and fruit from South America.
 Number 5 hold and the lower levels of numbers 1 and 2 holds were for frozen cargos.
 The 'tween decks of numbers 1 and 2 holds and upper 'tween deck of number 5 hold were for chilled cargos.
 A steam-powered refrigerating plant used "carbonic anhydride" as the refrigerant, and the holds were insulated with "silicate cotton".
 Her bunkers held 2,000 tons of coal and she had water tanks with a capacity of about 2,000 tons.

 RMSP registered Aragon at Belfast.
 Her UK official number was 120707 and her code letters were HCST.